 Aligning Styles Across All Parts of the Nineteenth Century Autumn Evening Dress

 Finally, the Harper’s concludes by discussing the relationship between the in-style skirts and the corsage: “As to the corsage, they all resemble each other; the Louis XV and Pompadour being those only at present in fashion.”
 We already examined the Louis XV style, but what of the Pompadour?
 The style is named for Madame de Pompadour, the chief mistress of Louis XV for many years.
 Contrary to its common contemporary usage – insofar as it could be described as “common,” – Harper’s definitely does not refer to a hairstyle.
 More likely, it refers to something along the lines of the following definition from Webster’s 1913: “[A] style of dress cut low and square in the neck…” Since the Louis XV style appears to have been used solely in connection to the corsage, and now skirt, it seems likely that Harper’s is presenting the Pompadour as the in-vogue style for another part of the dress – the neck – rather than as an alternative style to the Louis XV.
 If you return to the picture, you will find that the description of the “Pompadour” style does appear to match the necks of the ladies’ dresses.
-Of course, I could be entirely mistaken – if that is the case, please correct me in our Guestbook.
+Of course, I could be entirely mistaken – if that is the case, please let me know.

 Nineteenth Century Women’s Fashion Guidance: Morning Dresses for Autumn